CEO of The Spaceship Company & Virgin Galactic

 Doug holds a Bachelor of Science in aerospace engineering from The University of Kansas and numerous awards, including the Iven C. Kincheloe and James H. Doolittle awards from the Society of Experimental Test Pilots, as well as the Robert J. Collier Trophy.
 Doug has also served as President of the Society of Experimental Test Pilots (SETP).

-Enrico is responsible for leading the growing day-to-day operations of The Spaceship Company (TSC).
-Enrico joined Virgin Galactic in 2006 and as TSC’s first employee led TSC’s establishment from a business plan concept to a thriving spaceship manufacturing operation with over 350 employees spread over a large campus in Mojave, California – the first dedicated engineering, manufacturing and flight test enterprise in Virgin Group.
+Enrico joined Virgin Galactic in 2006 and as TSC’s first employee led TSC’s establishment from a business plan concept to a thriving spaceship manufacturing operation today with over 450 employees spread over a large campus in Mojave, California – the first dedicated engineering, manufacturing and flight test enterprise in Virgin Group.

-Dale is responsible for leading the Engineering team at TSC, including the development and qualification of SpaceShipTwo and WhiteKnightTwo as they proceed through flight test and into customer service.
+Tom is responsible for leading the engineering and flight test teams at TSC, including the development and qualification of SpaceShipTwo and WhiteKnightTwo as they proceed through flight test and into customer service.